Cottonopolis: Background

 Early cotton mills powered by water were built in Lancashire and its neighbouring counties.
 In 1781 Richard Arkwright opened the world's first steam-driven textile mill on Miller Street in Manchester.
 Although initially inefficient, the arrival of steam power signified the beginning of the mechanisation that was to enhance the burgeoning textile industries in Manchester into the world's first centre of mass production.
 As textile manufacture switched from the home to factories, Manchester and towns in south and east Lancashire became the largest and most productive cotton spinning centre in the world using in 1871, 32% of global cotton production.
 Ancoats, part of a planned expansion of Manchester, became the first industrial suburb centred on steam power.
 There were mills whose architectural innovations included fireproofing by use of iron and reinforced concrete.

-The number of cotton mills on Manchester peaked at 108 in 1853.
+The number of cotton mills in Manchester peaked at 108 in 1853.
 As the numbers declined, cotton mills opened in the surrounding towns, Bury, Oldham (at its zenith the most productive cotton spinning town in the world), Rochdale, Bolton (known as "Spindleton" in 1892) and in Blackburn, Darwen, Rawtenstall, Todmorden and Burnley.
 As the manufacturing centre of Manchester shrank, the commercial centre, warehouses, banks and services for the 280 cotton towns and villages within a 12-mile radius of the Royal Exchange grew.
 The term "Cottonopolis" came into use in about 1870.
-In the previous decade, three-quarters of the textile manufacts were exported by foreign companies based in the Port of Manchester.
+In the previous decade, three-quarters of the textiles manufactured were exported by foreign companies based in the Port of Manchester.